-This Action Plan has been prepared by the local community inpartnership with the public and voluntary sector.

-The current Campsie Community Council (CCC) was elected in 2017.
-Where responsibility is assigned to Campsie Community Council, they will work in partnership with other community groups to progress these actions.
-This will be heavily supported by EDVA and the EDC - Community Planning and Partnerships Team.
+This plan has been prepared by the local community in partnership with the public and voluntary sectors.
+Community-led actions have been assigned to the Community Council to oversee.
+The Community Council will work in partnership with other local groups to progress these.
+This will be supported by East Dunbartonshire Voluntary Action and East Dunbartonshire Council.

-Public and voluntary sector services sometimes work together on actions.
+Representatives from local services sometimes work on action together in small groups.
 When this happens, thematic partnership groups oversee it.
 The lead organisations for these groups are as follows: